Field Trips Guidelines

 Effective immediately, when traveling abroad on behalf of Monroe Community College, faculty and staff need to carry an emergency medical card and college identification card during their trip.
 The emergency medical card can be obtained from the Risk Management Office 1-308, extension 2186.

 When traveling abroad, please follow the International Travel Guidelines that can be found in the Administrative Guidelines on the Monroe Community College Website.
-Please go to Administrative Guidelines, Bullet 7 - Travel Procedures, International Travel.
+Please go to Administrative Guidelines, Travel Procedures, International Travel.

 PMA Global Envoy Procedures when traveling abroad

 When traveling abroad on behalf of Monroe Community College each participant is required to carry a PMA Insurance Group Worldwide Assistance Identification Card.
 In cases where an individual is traveling alone on behalf of the college, it is suggested that, if possible, you have another person traveling within your group carry a PMA Insurance Group Identification card on your behalf.
 This is helpful in the event the insured participant is unable to communicate.
 Also, please carry your College identification card at all times.

 When traveling abroad, please take every precaution to ensure your safety and security.

-To obtain an Identification Card and stickers, please contact the Administrative Office (Risk Management) at 292-2186.
+To obtain an Identification Card, please contact the Administrative Office (Risk Management) at 292-2186.